jaydeesimon/mkclj/README.md

 * Creates a `.gitignore`.
 * Creates a `README.md`.
 * Runs `clj -Spom`.
 I am most productive inside of Cursive (thanks Colin!) and use the generated pom.xml to import the project into Cursive.
 * Tries copying the absolute path to the project to the clipboard.
 This will only work on a Mac since it relies on `pbcopy` being in your `PATH`.
+If you are not on a Mac, it will fail silently.
 As I mentioned above, my next move after creating the project is to open Cursive and import the project and having the path in the clipboard allows me to do that quickly.

 # Prerequisites